ovska/FlameCsv/docs/docs/attributes.md

 ## Constructor

-@"FlameCsv.Attributes.CsvConstructorAttribute" is used to explicitly choose a constructor that is used to instantiate a type.
-If omitted, a public parameterless constructor is used.
-Otherwise, if there is exactly one public constructor, it will be used.
-All other configurations result in an error.
+@"FlameCsv.Attributes.CsvConstructorAttribute" is used to explicitly choose which constructor is used to instantiate a type.
+The selection process follows these rules:

+1. @"FlameCsv.Attributes.CsvConstructorAttribute" is present, that constructor is used
+2. No attribute is present and a public parameterless constructor exists, it is used
+3. If the type has exactly one public constructor, it is used

 ```cs
 public class User